parapet-io/parapet/README.md

 Processes can be combined using two logical operators: `or` and `and`.

 `and` - combines two processes by producing a new process with `ref` of the first process; combines flows iff 'handle' function is defined for the given event in both processes.
-Sends an error to the sender if one of the processes handle isn't defined for the given event.
+Sends an error to the sender if either process handle isn't defined for the given event.

 Example: